LassoSoft/LassoGuide/lasso_guide_source/operations/files.rst

 .. member:: file->doWithClose()

-   This method requires a givenBlock when it is called.
+   Requires a givenBlock when called.
 The givenBlock will be invoked and then the file will be closed.
 This is the safest method to use when working with files as it will ensure the file is closed even if a failure occurs within the givenBlock.

    Example::